 Even if your fruit does form, it does not need light in order to ripen.
 In fact, according to the University of Michigan:

 “Warm temperatures are more important than light in ripening the fruit.”https://extension.umn.edu/vegetables/growing-tomatoes#soil-testing%2C-fertilizer-and-mulch-173060

-So, don’t be afraid to take steps to protect your tomato plants if they are getting lots of intense sunlight.
+So, don’t be afraid to take steps to protect your tomato plants if they are getting too much intense sunlight during the day.

 There are a few ways you can protect your tomato plants from too much sun.
 The name of the game is to find a way to provide natural or artificial shade for them.

 One method is to set up an “umbrella” of sorts to protect your tomato plant.
 To do this, drape a shade cloth or row cover over a stake or cage that is supporting a tomato plant.

 Perhaps you like to build things, or you need to provide shade for multiple plants.
 In that case, you can use an arbor, trellis, or pergola instead.

 Of course, the structure itself will provide some shade during the day for any plants growing underneath.
 However, you can also grow vining plants that will climb and crawl up the structure to give extra shade during the day.

 If you want to learn more about these structures, you can head on over to my article where I explain them in more detail.